Rozapz/Health_Insurance_Cost_Prediction/README.md

 ## Data Exploration
 To explore the data, a histogram of each column was made.
 The results of which can be found below.

-Age Distribution - it looks like that we have data for all ages, which is a good start!
+Age Distribution - it looks like we have data for all ages, which is a good start!

 ![age distribution](Resources/histo_age.png)